-Coronation Money Market comment - Mar 19
+Coronation Money Market comment - Sep 19

 To outperform fixed deposits and call accounts, while ensuring capital preservation, stability and liquidity.